RyanS974/RyanS974/525/homework0/HOMEWORK.md

 ![Top 10 and last 10; only --no_punctuation](./only--no_punctuation-10.png)

-These top 10 words are mainly stopwords that are removed with --stopwords_removal, which is done in the next sample output below.
+These top 10 words are mainly stopwords that are removed with --stopwords_removal, which is done in the next sample output, 'Sample Output 2'.

 Plot for --no_punctuation only: